ZEGOCLOUD/uikit_docs/snippets/uikit/Web_UIKits_Complete_parameter_examples-en.md

   rightPanelExpandedType?: RightPanelExpandedType; // Controls the type of the information displayed on the right panel, display "None" by default. autoHideFooter?: boolean; // Whether to automatically hide the footer (bottom toolbar), auto-hide by default.
-This only applies to mobile browsers. enableUserSearch?: boolean; // Whether to enable the user search feature, false by default.
+This only applies to mobile browsers. enableUserSearch?: boolean; // Whether to enable the user search feature, false by default. showMoreButton?: boolean; // Whether to enable the more button, true by default. showUserName?: boolean; // Whether to display the user name on chat. true by default hiddenVideoUserIDList?: string[]; // List of user ids that need to hide the video box turnOffCameraConfig?: { // Camera off configuration
+    appointUserID?: string; // Specifies the valid user ID.
+If the ID is not specified, it takes effect for all users by default showAvatar?: boolean; // Whether to display the user profile picture. true by default }[];
+  backgroundUrl?: string; // background

   // 1.4 Leaving view
   showLeavingView?: boolean; // Whether to display the leaving view.
 Displayed by default.